 Not knowing where their stuff is in transition.
 Make sure to visualise your run out of the water and how to locate your bike, same again for T2.

-Everyone should develop their own strategy during training, but most competitors have their breakfast around 04:00 and then drink lots of water to make sure they are hydrated.
+Everyone should develop their own strategy during training, but most competitors have their breakfast around two to three hours before the start, and then drink lots of water to make sure they are hydrated.
 Take a gel or two 15-30mins before the start.

 Fast swimmers will sprint off to establish space for themselves in front of everyone else.
 Slower swimmers should start slowly over the first 200-400m and then aim to work back up the pack gradually.